sarthak268/Image_Audio_Conversion_System/README.md

 # Image-Audio Encryption-Decryption System

+Courses Project for Signals and Systems
+Mentor : Dr. Anubha Gupta

 A system that converts audio to image and visa versa.
 Used two algorithms for this : <br>
 (1) Lossy: Losses data but requires less space.
 Compressed the data to 18% of original size.<br>
 (2) Lossless: Retains all original data but requires more space than lossy.
 Compressed data to 72.2% of original size.